syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ### Customizing secondary content

-By the following two ways the [SecondaryContent](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~SecondaryContent.html) of the Hub Tile can be customized:
+By the following two ways the secondary content of the Hub Tile can be customized:

 #### Customizing secondary content via property

-The secondary content of the tile can be customized by setting the [SecondaryContent](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~SecondaryContent.html) property like below.
+The secondary content of the tile can be customized by using the appropriate [SecondaryContent](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~SecondaryContent.html) property like below.
 {% tabs %}
 {% highlight XAML %}
 <!-- SfHubTile -->